Gabe Zichermann: Gamification

 Although the term 'gamification' was coined by the founder of Bunchball, Rajat Paharia, Gabe Zichermann is known as one of the concept's most vocal advocates.

 Zichermann reports that he gravitated towards using game mechanics professionally with games like Where in the World is Carmen Sandiego? and Civilization.
 In his speeches at TEDx he argues that not only can gamification be exploited by business but it also can be utilized in education as a serious game to teach students that are not otherwise engaged with traditional classrooms.
 He points to educationalist Anant Pai's work with an elementary school in White Bear Lake, Minnesota as well as University of Washington's Foldit program.
 He counters the argument that the immersive environment of video games don't teach the right kind of attention by pointing to the concept of fluid intelligence.
 Zichermann believes the intense mental engagement of video games is tied to the dopamine released in game participants as the players receive rewards in game.
 Zichermann also refutes the idea that gamification is necessarily pernicious or simply a fad by pointing to the positive results of gamification applied outside of the entertainment industry, although he has acknowledged that a dark side does exist to this technology.
 He also posits that gamification could be taken to online banking, charitable organizations, or any other industry.
 A system of rewards could encourage members of a gym to attend regularly.

 Zichermann describes business software utilizing gamification as funware, remarking that even websites like Facebook and LinkedIn use some element of online reward to prompt user interaction.
 He has explained the "reason why Facebook is a really compelling MMO is because it's fun and you get something out of it."
 He opines that increasing the degree of game mechanics through funware in work production will become even more effective on the millennial generation raised with video games and seek to stay in a game environment at the workplace.
 He has criticized current location-based applications like Foursquare as lacking enough social element as well as being too complicated for users to remain engaged.

+Zichermann has been criticized by the academic and video game designer Ian Bogost, who draws on Harry Frankfurt's famous philosophical treatise "On Bullshit" to argue that "gamification" (as Zichermann uses the term) "is not germane to enterprise of describing reality" and suggests the term "exploitationware" would be a more accurate alternative.